odinuv/web/en/apv/articles/html/css.md

 get unnecessarily large, it is better to set up [HTTP caching](todo).

 ### Inline
-Third option is to include styles in the `style` attribute:
+Third (quick & dirty) option is to include styles in the `style` attribute:

 {% highlight html %}
 <!DOCTYPE html>